-Since Germany/Austria/Switzerland are no high-incidence regions for gastric cancer, it seems unlikely that population-based screening would be cost-effective.
-However, a study explicitly testing cost-effectiveness under conditions in German-speaking Central Europe has not yet been conducted.
+As Germany/Austria/Switzerland are not high-incidence regions for gastric cancer, it seems unlikely that population-based screening would be cost-effective.
+However, a study explicitly examining the cost-effectiveness under the conditions in German-speaking Central Europe has not yet been conducted.
 Population-based endoscopic screening for the detection of early gastric cancer is currently not recommended in the countries mentioned.